rolandjitsu/angular-lab/README.md

 **Note**: If you change any of the deps (remove/add) in either `package.json` or `typings.json`, make sure that you run the above commands again.

-Now start the webserver and the build/watch processes (to watch for file changes) and the app will open in your default browser:
+Now start the webserver and the app will open in your default browser:

 ```shell
 $(node bin)/npm start # `$(npm bin)/gulp serve`